Thirumoozhikkulam Lakshmana Perumal Temple: Legend

 This shrine is associated with legends from the Ramayana.
 Bharata, the brother of Rama and Lakshmana, came to invite Rama, then in exile, to take over the reins of the kingdom, an angry Lakshmana suspecting Bharata's intentions intended to kill him; however, Bharata's innocence was very soon revealed, and then the two of them offered worship together at Tirumoozhikkalam.
 The name Tirumoozhikalam is said to have originated from the phrase "tiru-mozhi-kalam", on translation means, the site where sweet words were uttered.

 As per another legend, Sage Harita was performing penance at this place.
 Vishnu was pleased by his devotion and appeared to him.
 The sage requested Vishnu to provide the way in which all men can proceed to Varnashrama Dharma, Vishnu uttered the sacred words, after which the place came to be known as Thirumoozhikalam.
-According to Vishnu Sahasranama, Lakshmana is one of the names of Lord Vishnu / Lord Narayana.
+According to Vishnu Sahasranama, Lakshmana is one of the names of Vishnu.

 History

 The mythology behind the name of this place originates from the story of Hareetha Maharishi who did penance and meditation on the banks of river Poorna (Chalakudy River).
-Lord Mahavishnu impressed by the dedication of the Maharishi and appeared before him at the beginning of Kali Yuga.
-Lord Vishnu gave some advice to Hareetha Maharshi to overcome the difficulties in Kali Yuga and these pieces of advice are called "Thiru Mozhi" meaning 'Sacred Words'.
+Vishnu impressed by the dedication of the Maharishi and appeared before him at the beginning of Kali Yuga.
+Vishnu gave some advice to Hareetha Maharshi to overcome the difficulties in Kali Yuga and these pieces of advice are called "Thiru Mozhi" meaning 'Sacred Words'.
 Thereafter, this place was named as "Thirumozhi kalam" – kalam means place.
 Later Thirumozhikkalam became Thirumoozhikkulam.